tliron/rust-credence/documentation/basics.md

 [Jinja](https://en.wikipedia.org/wiki/Jinja_\(template_engine\)) is an easy-to-use yet powerful templating language.
 It was originally written in Python and is appropriately friendly.
 Learn about it [here](https://jinja.palletsprojects.com/en/stable/templates/).

 Our implementation is MiniJinja, which has a syntax that is only slightly reduced from the Python reference.
 It is documented [here](https://docs.rs/minijinja/latest/minijinja/syntax/index.html).
 Supported filters are listed [here](https://docs.rs/minijinja/latest/minijinja/filters/index.html#functions) and [here](https://docs.rs/minijinja-contrib/latest/minijinja_contrib/filters/index.html).
-It's also ridiculously easy to create your own custom filters in Rust.
+Credence also adds some [here](https://docs.rs/credence-lib/latest/credence_lib/render/index.html#functions).
+Rustaceans: It's ridiculously easy to create your own custom filters in Rust.

 Credence will automatically inject some standard variables into your templates:

 * `content`: This is the HTML that was rendered from Markdown.
 * `title`: If not explicitly set by an annotation (see below) then Credence will grab the first heading from the Markdown content.
-* `created`: The timestamp for when the page was first created.
+If there is no heading then it will be an empty string.
+* `created` (optional): The `created` annotation (see below).
 (As [Unix time](https://en.wikipedia.org/wiki/Unix_time).)
-* `updated`: The timestamp for when the page was last updated.
-* `catalog`: This powerful variable will be explained in greater detail below.
+* `updated` (optional): The `updated` annotation (see below).
+* `path`: The path from the URL (always begins with "/").
+* `query` (optional): The query from the URL.
+Map of string to set of strings.
 * `socket`: Information about the TCP socket through which the user request arrived.
-The value is a map that contains `port` (TCP port, e.g. 443), `tls` (boolean = true if TLS is enabled, i.e. "https"), and `host` (hostname used in the user URL, e.g. "mysite.org"; will be empty if you did not configure any hosts).
+The value is a map that contains `port` (TCP port, e.g. 443), `tls` (boolean = true if TLS is enabled, i.e. "https"), and `host` (hostname used in the user URL, e.g. "mysite.org"; will be an empty string if you did not configure any hosts for the port).
 Checking this variable is useful for rendering variations, such as using different CSS for different domains, not showing private parts of the page if TLS is disabled, etc.
+* `catalog`: This powerful variable will be explained in greater detail below.

 Let's change the default look.
 Create the file `.credence/templates/default.jinja` with this content: